knative/docs/docs/admin/install/serving/install-serving-with-yaml.md

 To install the serving component:

-1. Install the required custom resources:
+1. Install the required custom resources by running the command:

     ```bash
     kubectl apply -f {{ artifact(repo="serving",file="serving-crds.yaml")}}
     ```

-1. Install the core components of Knative Serving:
+1. Install the core components of Knative Serving by running the command:

     ```bash
     kubectl apply -f {{ artifact(repo="serving",file="serving-core.yaml")}}
     ```

     !!! info
-        For information about the YAML files in Knative Serving, see [Description Tables for YAML Files](./serving-installation-files.md).
+        For information about the YAML files in Knative Serving, see [Knative Serving installation files](./serving-installation-files.md).

 ## Install a networking layer